 Early Origins of the Gascon family

-Another 147 words (10 lines of text) covering the years 1535 and 1577 are included under the topic Early Gascon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gascon research.
+Another 93 words (7 lines of text) covering the years 1535 and 1577 are included under the topic Early Gascon History in all our PDF Extended History products and printed products wherever possible.

 Gascon Spelling Variations